 Lively Hoods to Livelihoods

-Each of the ten musicians/groups will undergo a specific training course in sound engineering and music production to be equipped with valuable skills in music production in a technical training course.
+Each musician will undergo a specific training course in sound engineering and music production to be equipped with valuable skills in music production in a technical training course.
 At the conclusion of the training programme, and as part of the training process each of these musicians will in-turn recruit five new artists from their home communities to produce new songs.
-The project will culminate with a public launch of their music and a documentary of their, and SLF’s story in collaboration with Substance Films.

 This project brings together SLF’s research, engagement and innovation programs in a new and exciting way.
 We look forward to providing project and creative updates over the next 12 months!

 Tremaine is a soloist and political activist who lives in Kimberly in the Northern Cape.
 Tremaine is a R&B and pop musician who has recorded a number of songs and video clips to her original music and has a history of live performance experience.
 Tremaine is highly active in the sphere of women’s rights and incorporates this activism into her music and performances.